- Address Labels

 - Minute Biographies

 - Teacher Literature Units

 1926 Milwaukee Dairy Supply Mfg.
 Co.
 Milwaukee Filler and Cappers. $9 from John Huckeby, New Castle, IN, through Ebay, Dec., '99.

-July, 1926 calendar, about 4½" x 10", signed by Milo Winter and showing a proud dog sitting in a sweater on a house-step, perhaps about to be attacked by the dog in a rough collar approaching unseen.
-Under the illustration we read: "Pride goes before a fall -- Aesop."
-Perhaps the first Milwaukee material in the collection!
+July, 1926 calendar, about 4½" x 10", signed by Milo Winter and showing a proud dog sitting in a sweater on a house-step, perhaps about to be attacked by the dog in a rough collar approaching unseen from the side of the house.
+Underneath the illustration we read: "Pride goes before a fall -- Aesop."
+This may be the first printed Milwaukee material that I have in the collection!
 The reverse shows a picture of the Type L "Big New Filler" for milk bottles.
-For me several things are not certain: whether the attribution to Aesop is warranted, what fable it might have come from, or how it applies to the scene pictured here.
-Click on the calendar for a full-size view.
+If it is from Milwaukee, I suppose it should have to do with either beer or milk!
+For me several things are not certain: that the attribution to Aesop is warranted, what fable it might have come from, or how it applies to the scene pictured here.

 1927 Theo.
 S. Buerger & Son, Inc. Wholesale hosiery, knit goods, underwear, and ready-to-wear.
 Buffalo.
 Gift of Thomas Beckman, Nov., '94.